 Colleges in Spain

-College comes from the Latin word collegium and relates to an educational institution or a constituent part of one such as a school or college of a university.
-In some parts of the world the word can refer to secondary or high school but in most of the world today it refers to third-level education courses which confers degrees and students are usually aged from 17 or 18 upwards.
+Going to University or College in Spain.
+What does it mean?College comes from the Latin word collegium and relates to an educational institution or a constituent part of one such as a school or college of a university.
+In some parts of the world the word can refer to secondary or high school but in mostly today it refers to third-level education courses, eg third-level college, which confers degrees or higher awards and students are usually aged from 17 or 18 upwards.

-What is College life in Spain like?
+College life in Spain is rated Highly

 Spain's second-place ranking in the Best Countries to Study Abroad in answers that question.
-The list was compiled based on attributes including being culturally accessible, fun places to go, have top-quality universities, many cultural attractions and places where international students would consider attending university there.
+The list was compiled based on attributes including being culturally accessible, fun places to go, have top-quality universities, many cultural attractions and places where international students would consider attending university.
 Almost 6,000 millennials - adults under age 35 - gave Spain the thumbs up when they filled out the survey and made it number two in the world.